edibotopic/wslp/README.md

 default distribution is highlighted with a badge and appears first in the list.

-Click the **Refresh List** button in the sidebar to reload the current list of distributions.
-Note that the list auto-refreshes every 5 seconds.

 The GUI offers both bulk commands, which are accessible from the side navigation, and per-distro commands, which are accessible in the context menu for each distro.

-The activity log at the bottom of the screen shows:
-- Successful operations (marked with ✓ in green)
-- Errors (marked with ✗ in red)
-- Installation progress

-Click **Clear Log** to reset the activity log.

-## Future work

-- Add tests so the coverage isn't so low
-- Refactor Dart code so it isn't one file
-- More distro-specific actions
-- Test the limits of concurrent installs
-- Use concurrency for more things
-- Better feature parity between GUI and CLI
-- Implement stub commands
-- Easier setup and install for users